Get a great deal now →

 Thus, each access requires permission to enter the system through a rigorous verification process.

-The traditional approach assumes that internal network threats are nil, secure, or will not even have problems compared to external ones.
+The traditional approach considers internal network threats to be nil, safe, or even unlikely to have problems compared to external ones.

-Unfortunately, today's more sophisticated cyberattacks are successfully exploiting weaknesses in traditional security architectures.
+Unfortunately, today's more sophisticated cyber attacks are able to exploit even weaknesses in traditional security architectures.

 According to Microsoft, Zero Trust Security implement strict verification based on user identities, devices, and more before gaining access to resources.